scrollmapper/bible_databases_deuterocanonical/sources/en/apocalypse-of-abraham/apocalypse-of-abraham.md

 **[11:6]** but after the sacrifice, invisible for ever.
 Be of good cheer, and come!”

 **[12:1]** And we went, the two of us together, forty days and nights,

-**[12:2]** and I ate no bread, and drank no water, because my food was to see the angel who was with me, and his speech—that was my drink.
+**[12:2]** and I ate no bread, and drank no water, because my food was to see the angel who was with me, and his speech — that was my drink.

 **[12:3]** And we came to the Mount of God, the glorious Horeb.